chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCard

 Latest News:
+- FIXED: Exomizer version works with loading and running files from within ChiCLI!
 - Added ability to write current config to the EEPROM of the UIEC
 - FIXED: When copying files, if there’s an error, it borks the whole system.
 - FIXED: Pressing RUN/STOP on the bottom line screws the cursor up.